nosajio/writing/find-a-niche-2018-01-29.md

   <div class="caption"></div>
 </div>

-A couple of years back I had a chat with Kieran O'Neill, CEO of thread.com.
+A couple of years ago I had a chat with Kieran O'Neill, CEO of thread.com.
 He laid out Thread's strategy for breaking into the clothing industry.

-He drew a graph on a whiteboard with a tall narrow bar in the middle.
+While discussing Thread's future, Kieran stood up and drew a chart on a whiteboard with a narrow bar in the centre.
 "This is Thread now" he said.
-"We chose a slice of the market – men's clothing – to focus everything on".
+"We selected a slice of the market – men's clothing – and we're gradually growing into it".

 Then he drew a second, wider bar over the top of the narrow bar.
-"Once we're stable in the men's clothing category we can broaden out into further categories.
-Its easier to start narrow and expand later."
+"Once we're doing well in men's clothing we can broaden further into areas of the market.
+Its better to start narrow and broaden out later."

 It doesn't matter if you plan to stay small forever or grow into a multi-national conglomerate.
-The way to find inertia in the early days is to tap into a niche.
+The most effective way to find inertia in the early days might be to tap into a niche.
 Growth can happen later.